analythium/rconfig/README.md

 [![CRAN RStudio mirror
 downloads](http://cranlogs.r-pkg.org/badges/grand-total/rconfig)](https://hub.analythium.io/rconfig/)

-Manage R configuration using files (JSON, YAML, separated text) JSON strings and command line arguments.
+Manage R configuration using files (YAML, JSON, INI, TXT) JSON strings and command line arguments.
 Command line arguments can be used to override configuration.
 Period-separated command line flags are parsed as hierarchical lists.
 Environment variables, R global variables, and configuration values can be substituted.

 *Try rconfig in your browser: click the Gitpod button, then `cd inst/examples` in the VS Code terminal to run the `Rscript` example